alpha-yadav/DSA/readme.md

 This algorithm has a time complexity of O(V + E), where V is the number of vertices and E is the number of edges, because it visits each vertex and edge once.
 The space complexity is O(V) due to the `visited` and `recStack` arrays.
 Remember that this detects *directed* cycle;  for undirected graphs, a slightly modified approach is needed.

+#  Thorup's algorithm
+Thorup's algorithm is a groundbreaking algorithm for finding single-source shortest paths (SSSP) in directed graphs with non-negative integer edge weights.
+It achieves near-linear time complexity, a significant improvement over Dijkstra's algorithm, which has a time complexity of O(E log V) using a Fibonacci heap, where E is the number of edges and V is the number of vertices.

+Here's a breakdown of its key aspects:

+**Key Idea:** Thorup's algorithm cleverly uses randomized techniques to achieve its speed.
+It doesn't directly compute shortest paths like Dijkstra's algorithm.
+Instead, it builds a data structure that allows for extremely fast shortest path queries from a single source.

+**Algorithm Steps (High-Level):**

+1. **Preprocessing:** This is the most complex part of the algorithm.
+It involves:
+    * **Random Sampling:**  Edges are randomly sampled with probabilities based on their weights.
+Heavier edges have a higher chance of being sampled.
+    * **Constructing a Hierarchy:** Using the sampled edges, a hierarchical graph structure is built.
+This structure is crucial for efficient querying.
+The details of this hierarchy are quite intricate and involve sophisticated techniques.
+    * **Computing Shortest Paths in the Hierarchy:** Shortest path distances within this hierarchical structure are pre-computed.

+2. **Querying:** Once the preprocessing is complete, answering a single-source shortest path query is remarkably fast.
+Given a source vertex, the algorithm traverses the hierarchical structure, efficiently utilizing the pre-computed distances to quickly estimate and refine the shortest path distances to other vertices.

+**Time Complexity:**

+* **Preprocessing:** The preprocessing time is expected O(m + n log n), where 'm' is the number of edges and 'n' is the number of vertices.
+This is near-linear, a major improvement over Dijkstra's algorithm.
+* **Querying:**  Querying for shortest paths from a single source is extremely fast – expected O(m/n + n).
+This is also near-linear on average.

+**Advantages:**

+* **Near-linear time complexity:**  A significant improvement over Dijkstra's algorithm for large graphs.
+* **Efficient for single-source queries:**  Once the preprocessing is done, querying is very fast.

+**Disadvantages:**

+* **Randomized:** The algorithm relies on randomization, so the performance is probabilistic.
+While the expected runtime is near-linear, there's a small probability of worse performance.
+* **Preprocessing Overhead:** The preprocessing step can be computationally expensive, especially for very large graphs.
+This preprocessing cost needs to be considered in the context of the number of queries that will be performed.
+It's only advantageous if many queries are expected after the preprocessing.
+* **Complexity:**  The algorithm's implementation is significantly more complex than Dijkstra's algorithm.

+**In Summary:**

+Thorup's algorithm represents a significant advancement in shortest path algorithms.
+Its near-linear time complexity makes it highly attractive for applications involving large graphs and numerous single-source shortest path queries.
+However, its complexity and randomized nature should be considered when choosing an appropriate algorithm for a given problem.
+It's not a simple "plug-and-play" replacement for Dijkstra's algorithm in all cases.